 If you’re in a regulated industry like healthcare or banking, then you could be financially liable, even if a data breach was the cloud provider’s fault.
 That’s why it’s essential you understand the legal relationship between you and your cloud provider and that you get everything in writing.

 If all these threats seem overwhelming, they shouldn’t be.
 For starters, cloud computing is maturing, and as it matures, and we begin to understand how to mitigate these threats, the risks from these threats diminish.
 More importantly, you don’t have to tackle cybersecurity cloud threats alone.
-There are professional services companies like Cyber Defense Group that specialize in helping organizations like yours put policies, processes and systems in place to minimize the threat from cyber incidents in the cloud.
+There are professional cloud security consulting services companies like Cyber Defense Group that specialize in helping organizations like yours put policies, processes and systems in place to minimize the threat from cyber incidents in the cloud.
 They currently protect over 300 companies and over $10 billion in revenue.

 If you’re considering moving to the cloud and don’t know where to start with cyber protection, reach out to Cyber Defense Group for a free 30-minute consultation.